acfr/RobustNeuralNetworks.jl/docs/src/introduction/package_overview.md

 @html_str """<p align="center"> <object type="image/png" data=$(joinpath(Main.buildpath, "../assets/ren.png")) width="35%"></object> </p>""" #hide
 ```

-A *Lipschitz-Bounded Deep Network* (LBDN) can be thought of as a specialisation of a REN with a state dimension of ``n_x = 0``.
-That is, LBDN models have no dynamics or memory associated with them.
-In reality, we use this simplification to construct LBDN models completely differently to RENs.
+A *Lipschitz-Bounded Deep Network* (LBDN) is a (memoryless) deep neural network model with a built-in upper-bound on its Lipschitz constant.
+Although it is a specialisation of a REN with a state dimension of ``n_x = 0``, we use this simplification to construct LBDN models completely differently to RENs.
 We construct LBDNs as ``L``-layer feed-forward networks, much like [MLPs](https://en.wikipedia.org/wiki/Multilayer_perceptron) or [CNNs](https://en.wikipedia.org/wiki/Convolutional_neural_network), described by the following recursive equations.

 ```math
 \begin{aligned}